farm/corda-docs/content/en/docs/corda-enterprise/4.6/cordapps/token-sdk-introduction.md

 To upgrade the Tokens SDK:

 {{< warning >}}
-Before upgrading, make sure the platform database schema is properly migrated and the changelog syncrhonised - consult the [upgrade documentation for Corda Enterprise 4.6](./app-upgrade-notes.md).
+Before upgrading, make sure the platform database schema is properly migrated and the changelog syncrhonised - consult the [upgrade documentation for Corda Enterprise 4.6](../app-upgrade-notes.md).
 If you have not migrated the schema, the Tokens SDK may not upgrade correctly.
 {{< /warning >}}

 1. Change the V number (version number) in your CorDapp's relevant Gradle file to the version you are upgrading to - such as 1.2.2

 2. Remove all references to `selection` and `money` `.jar` files from your build function (in many cases, Gradle).
-The functions of these JARS has been moved into `workflows` in versions 1.2 onwards.
+The functions of these `.jar` files have been moved into `workflows` in versions 1.2 onwards.

 3. Recompile your CorDapp.